Baltimore Ravens vs. Miami Dolphins NFL Week 10 Odds, Plays and Insights for November 11, 2021

 Over/under insights

+- Baltimore's games this season have gone over 46.5 points five of eight times.

-- Baltimore and its opponents have combined to score more than 46.5 points in five of eight games this season.
+- Miami's games have gone over 46.5 points in three of nine chances this season.

+- The combined points per game average of the two teams, 44.8, is 1.7 points fewer than Thursday's over/under.

+- This contest's over/under is 4.8 points under the 51.3 these two squads combine to give up per game in 2020.

 Ravens stats and trends